 - 1 1/2 -2 tsp Ceremonial Matcha or 3-4 tbsp of culinary grade (add more if needed)

-- Coconut oil of Ghee (you’ll need a couple of tbsp)
+- Coconut oil (you’ll need a couple of tbsp)

 - Maple Syrup to serve

-If you do not have a hand mixer, use a fork to mash up the bananas.
+- If you do not have a hand mixer, use a fork to mash up the bananas.
 Once smooth, add in the eggs and vanilla and beat until well combined.
+Add in the oat milk.
 Slowly add in the oat flour, salt, baking powder and matcha.
 Combine until the batter is smooth.

 These mini matcha pancakes are so deliciously cute and healthy.
 They are fluffy, delectable and have a slight savouriness or umami flavour from the matcha.
 I hope you get to enjoy them from your morning breakfast or brunch.
 Wishing you an amazing and positive filled day!